 In a statement released to media last year, Carney’s family said they had urged their son to cooperate.
 His attorneys said in their response to the lawsuit that there is no “allegation that Sam Carney saw or had anything to do with how Tucker Hipps ended up in the water under the bridge that morning.”

 Clemson, which had several incidents with fraternities leading up to Hipps’ death, was planning to suspend fraternity activities starting at 5:30 p.m. the day Tucker died.
-According to records obtained from the university, there was talk of walking back the moratorium out of concern for media attention.
+According to records obtained from the university, there was talk of walking back the moratorium after talking with fraternities about suspending parties, and out of concern for media attention.
 But after Hipps’ death, all functions were suspended, and officials said it was because of several troubling incidents that had been reported, not just Hipps’ death.

 Hipps’ mother, Cindy Hipps, said if she and her husband had known about the previous violations, they would have pulled Tucker out of pledging.
 As it was, they had concerns about the process, but say they were swayed by the university’s orientation, which highlighted only good things about fraternities.

 “After that class I felt better about it,” Cindy Hipps said.
 “They said kids in frats have better time-management skills …. those kids had higher grade-point averages.
 All the things a mother wants to hear, I heard.
 I convinced his dad to let him do it.
 Never once did I even feel like the child would be harmed in any way.”

 Hipps said her son – with his contagious smile and big bright eyes – was the kind of person who took homeless people to lunch, even though he was just a college kid with little money.

 He had chosen Sig Ep because he had plans to go to law school after graduation and believed the fraternity might help him get internships.